Loading and pre-processing#

 Bands#

-Once a dataset has been loaded, all available bands are displayed in this list.
+Once a dataset has been loaded, all available bands are displayed in Bands to load.
 One can then manually click on bands to be loaded.
 Bands are represented in two formats in the layer list and the viewer:

 • imcube: this layer contains all the selected bands loaded as a stack, i.e. they can be browsed through using the slider at the bottom of the viewer.
 This is the data that is generally used for computations